NicoleLia/NicoleLia.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am the Master of IT student in University of Auckland.
+I am a Master of IT student at the University of Auckland.
 My research interest includes machine learning and multimodal learning.
+I am also a full-stack developer and am interested in crawling.

 # 📖 Educations

-- _2016.09 - 2020.06 _, Harbin Engineering University, Bachlor of Computer Science and Technology.
+- _2016.09 - 2020.06_, Harbin Engineering University, Bachlor of Computer Science and Technology.
-- _2023.11 - 2025.03 (now) _, University of Auckland, Master of Information Technology.
+- _2023.11 - 2025.03 (now)_, University of Auckland, Master of Information Technology.

 # 💻 Internships